elaborate-code/jigsaw-localization/README.md

 ### The default lang

-First you should know that this package takes in consideration a parameter named `default_lang`.
-It set it to `en` by default but you can change it to any other value using `default_lang` key in `config.php`
+First you should know that this package takes in consideration a parameter named `default_locale`.
+It set it to `en` by default but you can change it to any other value using `default_locale` key in `config.php`

 ```php
 <?php